Master sexual desire through therapy

 - 4 min read

 'If you can sit in your seat and be at the receiving end of attention, and not have it harm you and not do any harm to the person who is providing it.
 Assuming that what they are saying is inviting, assuming that what they are saying, recognises you.
 It doesn't demean or diminish you, but recognises all of who you are.
 You can sit in your seat and you can receive that and you can make yourself available to benefit from it, then know in turn what you feel towards the other person.
-That's the safest sex you will ever have’ (Group, 2020.)
+That's the safest sex you will ever have’ - Group, 2020

 Good enough psychological therapy involves these experiences.
 Moreover, the boundaries of psychological therapy encourage these interactions.
 This is because psychological therapy is different.
 Some parts of reality remain in fantasy :

-'because you are my therapist I can imagine you to be my perfect partner' (Benjamin, 1995.)
+'because you are my therapist I can imagine you to be my perfect partner' - Benjamin, 1995

 Such imaginings include erotic idealisations.
-Erotic, meaning relating to, or tending to arouse, sexual desire/excitement.
+Erotic, meaning to arouse, sexual desire/excitement.
+Idealisation, meaning regarding something as perfect or better than in reality.
 Erotic idealisations, for the patient, may offer a fantasy of becoming everything to a figure of authority.
 Who in turn would sacrifice that authority to form a union with the patient.
-The patient temporarily forgetting that 'the mother [our original authority figure] is everything to the child but the child is not everything to the mother' (ibid.)
+The patient temporarily forgetting that

-These possibilities mean that, in a safe therapeutic space, a client can better understand, experience and master sexual desire.
+These possibilities mean that, in a safe therapeutic space, a client can better understand, experience and master their sexual desire.

 'through the playground of erotic transference the patient comes to be in charge of her/his own passion...where objects were, subjects must be' (ibid.)

 However, this process is not automatic.
-Erotic idealisations in therapy can also be unhelpful (Renn, 2020.)
+Erotic idealisations, in therapy, can also be unhelpful (Renn, 2020.) ,

 Therapists can influence the helpfulness of erotic idealisations.
-Communicating the common erotic idealisations of therapists.
+Communicating common erotic idealisations of therapists.
 Of saviour, of completing the other, of the ideal parent, innocent and omnipotent in the face of another person's needs.
 Escaping from the responsibility of authority, of being 'the one supposed to know,' and indulging in omnipotent pleasure seeking (Benjamin,1995.)

 In sum, erotic idealisations are inevitable.
 They can be helpful or unhelpful.
 In my experience, being aware of this helps achieve safe, effective, clinical practise.
 As such I have fleshed out some uses of erotic idealisation in therapy.